-As the Downtown district has a much different land use pattern from the rest of the City, parking regulations, in general, should be different.
-In Title 10, Zoning, Chapter 16, "Off Street Parking and Loading" addresses how parking needs to be provided for new buildings, when buildings are expanded, or the use of a building changes to a new use.
-These regulations are more typically used to create parking on individual lots similar to what is required in newer suburban areas.
+As the Downtown district has a much different land use pattern from the rest of Yorkville, parking regulations, in general, should be different.
+Within Yorkville's municipal code, "Title 10, Zoning, Chapter 16, Off Street Parking and Loading," addresses how parking is to be provided for new buildings, when buildings are expanded, or the use of a building changes to a new one.
+These regulations are more typically used to create parking on individual lots similar to what occurs on greenfield sites where parking is often placed in the front of buildings.
 This is not the type of development form that is desired for the Downtown.
 Currently, existing commercial zoning for the Downtown area is the same that is used for other commercial areas of the City; therefore, the Downtown should have different parking regulations that address Downtowns' particular land use issues and revitalization needs.